mishoo/UglifyJS/README.md

 	}

-From Dart we borrowd arrow-functions:
+From Dart we have borrowed arrow-functions:

 	helloString(name) => "Hello @name!";